 “But then I began to read and study.
 Iowa has a tax that will affect the shipping fee, for customers returning the sea shells to me.
 If I had a deal…buy a dozen, get the 13th shell free…then this tax law could ruin the company.
 So I need to figure out how to solve that difficulty.”

 So, Shel, you spent time researching the mollusk-FedEx industrial complex in Des Moines?
 It applies only to returns, and only if there was a “free” deal in the original purchase?
+This is the kind of analysis that doesn’t work for someone with no free time.

 To my dear reader: what do you think?
 I hope you’re screaming to yourselves…